Model selection applied to reconstructions of the Dark Energy: Reconstruction methodology

 In both types of reconstructions the nodes are located in space at certain positions $z_i$ and with variable amplitudes $f_i$.
 For instance, Figure \ref{fig:tanh} displays an arbitrary function $f(z)$ with amplitudes randomly selected ($N=8$) at fixed equally distant positions and for two values of the smoothness parameter, along with the interpolation method.

 A modified version of the binning and nodal reconstruction techniques is to consider the internal positions $z_i$ be free parameters, which will allow us to capture more specific features at certain places \cite{handley2019bayesian, aslanyan2014knotted}.
-Notice that in this version, the internal variable positions have to be ordered to avoid possible overlapping in the reconstructions.
+Notice that in this version, the internal variable positions have to be sorted in a way to avoid possible overlapping in the reconstructions.
 This approach gives more degrees of freedom (one for each variable $z_i$) to the reconstruction.
 When using the linear interpolation the expected behavior is straightforward, as it only varies the lines between nodes, however in the binning process it will affect the width of the bins, so it would be easier to find specific features on the positions rather than on the amplitudes.

-Finally, there exists the possibility of either overfitting by using a large amount of bins (nodes) or underfitting by not capturing enough features due to the use of just few bins (nodes).
+Finally, there exists the possibility of either overfitting by using a very complex model with a large amount of bins (nodes) or underfitting by not capturing enough features due to the use of just few bins (nodes).
 Both of these possible issues can be managed by performing a model comparison among reconstructions through the Bayesian Evidence, that is, we modulate the impact of additional parameters and their priors to find out the most suitable to the data.
+This method follows the principle of simplicity and economy of explanation known as Occam's Razor \cite{trotta2008bayes} which states: \textit{``the simplest theory compatible with the available evidence ought to be preferred''}.